 The month of August has proved to be an unlucky time for the crypto world in terms of blockchain security.
 In just four weeks, four major platforms and protocols have been attacked by four different hackers.
-This resulted in an estimated total loss of over $720M at the time of publishing.
+This resulted in an estimated total loss of over $720M at the time of publishing.Â

-Being forced to face staggering losses in millions in such quick succession has had the blockchain community reeling.
+Being forced to face staggering losses of millions in such quick succession has had the blockchain community reeling.
 Even more surprising is the distinctive nature of these attacks, with each one being carried out by individuals with no connection to each other.
 The motives and outcome of each hack also varied, with some attackers even going on to return all of the money they had stolen.

 The uniqueness of these cyber thefts illuminates a dangerous message about the blockchain security and reliability of these platforms.
 This raised several questions.
 Is orchestrating an attack of this level really so easy?
 If I happen to be a daring individual with the right technical skills.
 Can I, too, be the owner of millions of dollars worth of funds?
 And most importantly, what measures can other platforms take beforehand to ensure they and their users are safe from becoming the next target?